manu-sklm/QuikScreen/server/Notes.md

 Soluton: Remove that nowPlayingMovies in the dep array....
 You usually want to fetch data once when the component mounts.
 So, you should provide an empty dependency array []:

+## 19 can't read the properties of undefined [Error handling]

+ if (!show || !show.movie) return null;   //is correct to add before returning jsx

+  // don't we  just "show" tp check ex: return show ? () ..because empty {} is truthy